Yash-programmerr/Hire-Signal/ReadME.md

 The frontend runs at `http://localhost:5173` and communicates with the FastAPI service at `http://localhost:8000/api`.

+## Add files manually or from the Dataset Library section and rank Candidates against a specific JD.

 ## API workflow

 1. `POST /api/rankings` uploads the candidates JSONL, job description, and optional YAML metadata.